ethpandaops/checkpointz/README.md

 Checkpointz simplifies the process of running an Ethereum Beacon Chain checkpoint sync endpoint.

 > :warning: **Checkpointz is still in heavy development**.
 Use with caution.
-Not currently recommended to use with a beacon node that is attached to a validator.
+Using with a beacon node that is attached to a validator is currently not recommended.